Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 attribute has been defined at field type level.
 - **cleanup and new field types**: there are several new field types that declare the default values applied to a field.
 The naming is quite intuitive (e.g. "long" is a single value numeric field, "longs" is for multiValued numeric fields).
-That change allowed a more clear fields definitions (i.e. fields definitions that don't override default values are very short and concise)
+This change allowed clearer field definitions (i.e. field definitions that don't override default values are very short and concise)

 ![Field Types](schema_field_types.png)